This post provides a complete overview of how competitions work. If anyone has additional questions, ask here and I will amend the main post.

 After you submit your final submission, it will be seeded into the final competition bracket.
 Within the next few days, we will stream the top games from this competition bracket, and release all of the matches that were played, which will be visible on the competition page.

 Prizing changes from season to season.
-In Spring 2021, the prizes are as follows:
+In Fall 2021, the prizes are as follows:

 - Every win in the final 4 round robin earns an additional $1000, see competition format.